niu-lab/msisensor-ct/README.md

 # MSIsensor-ct

-MSIsensor-ct is a novel method based machine learning, which can accurately determine the MSI status of cfDNA samples with ultra-low ctDNA content.
+MSIsensor-ct is a novel method based machine learning, which can accurately determine the MSI status of cfDNA sequencing data with ultra-low ctDNA content.